 About a year ago, in honor of thyroid awareness month, we published an article detailing the current state of affairs in the world of Graves’ disease research, and what might lie on the horizon.
-Here we update readers on the latest progress in Graves’ thyroid research for Thyroid Disease Awareness Month by reviewing new developments from the past year and reminding readers of the best
+Here we update readers on the latest progress in Graves’ thyroid research for Thyroid Disease Awareness Month by reviewing new developments from the past year and

 Graves' Disease is an autoimmune condition where a person has an overactive thyroid (too much thyroid hormone) or hyperthyroidism.
 In this section, we will cover treatment of Graves' and management during pregnancy, breastfeeding and motherhood.